Preventing Teen Dating Violence Starts with Education

-Empowering youth to be a part of the solution to end relationship violence.
+Empowering youth to end relationship violence

 Be Project provides culturally relevant school-based programming designed to prevent teen dating violence and to encourage healthy relationships in middle and high school.
-Be Project engages the entire school community in encouraging healthy relationships
+Be Project engages the entire school community in encouraging healthy relationships through youth-led awareness campaigns.

 Teen Dating Violence: A pattern of behavior used to harm, threaten, intimidate, or control another person in a dating relationship.
-Eight out of 10 Be Project students can identify healthy vs. unhealthy behavior, and 9 out of 10 know how to help a friend
+Eight out of 10 Be Project students can identify healthy vs. unhealthy behavior, and nine out of 10 know how to help a friend in an abusive relationship.

 Be Project addresses topics such as: